giacomovisentin/Comparing-LightGCN-and-MF-for-Movie-Recommendations/README.md

 Recommendation systems personalize content across industries like e-commerce and streaming.
 Traditional methods like Matrix Factorization predict user preferences, while Graph Neural Networks (GNNs) model complex relationships.
 This project compares these approaches in recommending movies.

 ## Datasets:
-you can find the dataset we used in https://grouplens.org/datasets/movielens/
+Here you can find the dataset we used: https://grouplens.org/datasets/movielens/

 ## Abstract of the report
 Recommendation systems have become an integral part of various industries, including e-commerce, streaming services, and social media, by providing personalized content and product suggestions to users.
 Traditional recommendation systems rely on techniques like Matrix Factorization, which decomposes user-item interactions to predict preferences.
 Recently, Graph Neural Networks (GNNs) have gained attention for their ability to model complex relationships in data, especially in user-item interaction networks.
 This project aims to compare the performance and suitability of Matrix Factorization and GNN-based approaches for recommendation tasks,  by observing how each technique recommends movies.